getsentry/sentry-kafka-schemas/README.md

 [Actions](https://github.com/getsentry/sentry-kafka-schemas/actions) and
 trigger a new job for the `Release` workflow.

+We usually just increment the `patch` number for schema changes. e.g. If the last version was 0.1.11, the next version should be 0.1.12.
+Check https://github.com/getsentry/sentry-kafka-schemas/releases for the latest release numbers.

 After releasing a new version, you should immediately bump Sentry, Snuba and Relay to ensure that all services are synchronized onto the new schema as soon as possible.